SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 </tbody>
 </table>

-##### 5.b.1 Presented below is a bar chart displaying the top 15 nations in average procrastination scores using the measure of the GP score.
+##### 5.b.1 Presented below is a bar chart displaying the top 15 nations in average procrastination scores using the measure of the General Procrastination (GP) score.
 Those regions are not recognized as sovereign nations will have NA values to their HDI score and HDI category.

 ```r